emmaksbay/DSP556/README.md

 #Predicting Maternal Survival: A Machine Learning Approach to Health Risk Analysis

-This project aims to predict maternal survival using machine learning techniques.
+This group project aims to predict maternal survival using machine learning techniques.
 By analyzing health risk factors, we develop a model to identify high-risk pregnancies and improve maternal healthcare outcomes.